Produced by Graflex

 The Graflok Back

 The Speed Graphic, like other “press” cameras, was designed to be operated either handheld or on a tripod.
 With a Grafmatic, one could shoot six successive images, handheld, using shutter speeds as high as 1/1000 sec.
+While the reviewer in the video has slight complaints about the 75+ year old lens, there are many lenses available, including new ones with modern day coatings.

 As foreign as most people would find this camera today, it is still capable of quite stunning images.
 A scanned 4×5 image is quite glorious, and there are still many “artists” who use this camera.
 And it’s quite cheap in the second hand market!
 Find Speed Graphic or Find Crown Graphic